luisMolina95/cloud-practitioner-cheat-sheet/README.md

     - Flexible / No long term commitment
     - No upfront payment
     - Uninterrupted
+    - For short-term, spiky and critical workloads
   - Spot Instance
     - Available at up to a 90% discount
     - For flexible tasks that can be interrupted
+    - Compatible with:
+      - Elastic Container Service (ECS)
+      - Elastic Container Service for Kubernetes (EKS)
   - Dedicated Host
     - Allows server-bound software licenses
       - Bring Your Own License (BYOL)